 - Mentor Foster Kids

 Scott earned a BS degree from Presbyterian College.
-He is a Certified Family Recovery Coach and has been involved in Hope For Families programs for 6 years as a volunteer.
+He is a Certified Family Recovery Coach and has been involved in Hope For Families programs for 6 years as a mentor in our parent support group.
 He recently started working for Hope for Families as a Family Recovery Strategist and is currently our Family Group Facilitator.
 Scott also continues to help run the Family Recovery Support group at Purple (a sober living center for men in the Atlanta area).